 - Internal fault in the air conditioner

-- Compressor delay after restart
+- Compressor delay after a restart

 - Delayed fan start on heating

-Unfortunately if this break down happens on the weekend, usually no immediate response from an air conditioning installer will take place as weekend trading hours don’t apply.
-Instead you could try resetting your isolator switch on your outdoor unit.
+Unfortunately, if this break down happens on the weekend, usually no immediate response from an air conditioning installer will take place as weekend trading hours don’t apply.
+Instead, you could try resetting your isolator switch on your outdoor unit.